- Trade with Germany benefits the US

 - The German government is closely monitoring macroeconomic developments, although the current account balance is not a policy variable.
 Nevertheless, the current account surplus may indicate structural weaknesses, also for domestic investments, which may in turn justify economic policy adjustments.
 In addition, capital in search of potential investment can contribute to credit booms and/or asset-price bubbles in other countries.
 Capital flows can thus amplify imbalances, which then require more severe adjustment measures in countries with current account deficits.
 This is where governments have a responsibility to implement fiscal and economic policies facilitating necessary adjustments.

 - Provided the attendant capital inflows are used for investment, current account deficits need not be problematic for a country such as the US.
 If capital inflows are used for investive purposes and increase the US economy’s growth potential in the medium to long term, they will create the right economic conditions to reduce external liabilities in the future (which are currently at 45 percent of GDP for the US).
 The deficit may be problematic, however, if foreign capital inflows are primarily chanelled towards consumption or unprodutive investments, such as property bubbles.
-The US budget has been in deficit since 2002 and has inflated US debt from 64 percent to 108 percent of GDP since 2000.
-Consequently, a large share of foreign capital inflows has been – and still is – used for financing the US budget.
-Hence, fiscal consolidation, as announced by the new US administration, would reduce the US current account deficit.
+The US budget has been in deficit since 2002.
+US debt has nearly doubled from 53 percent to 108 percent of GDP since 2000.
+Consequently, a large share of foreign capital inflows has been – and still is – used to finance the US budget.
+Hence, a reduction of indebtedness would reduce the US current account deficit.

 - The current account surplus is a European issue, not a German one.
-The euro area posted a current account surplus of 3.6 percent of GDP in 2016.
-According to the European Commission’s winter forecast, it is set to decline to approximately 3¼ percent this year.
+The euro area posted a current account surplus of 3.5 percent of GDP in 2017.
+According to the IMF’s recent World Economic Outlook it is set to decline to approximately 3.2 percent this year.
 Almost all euro area member states are contributing to this surplus.

 - From a global point of view, focusing on Germany’s current account balance is not particularly conclusive.
 Germany is a member of the European Monetary Union.
 Structural reforms implemented in recent years have sustainably reduced imbalances in the euro area.
 On a global scale, the only valid reference for assessing the significance of current account developments is the euro area balance.
 California’s current account balance with China is not a subject of debate, and nor should Germany’s current account balance with the US be.